MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/urs-bug-fixes.md

 - Fixed an issue where updates to the bookings of a crew type resource are not made, when booking rules are used.
 This bug is now fixed.
 Updates to the crew bookings will be made, even when booking rules are used.
 - Fixed scroll jumping issue on the filter pane of the legacy schedule board for certain custom filter panel layouts.
 - Fixed an issue where there are multiple time-off hours are used on a single day for a resource, the working hours are not correctly calculated, and so incorrect working hours are reflected on the schedule board.
-- Incomplete resource available time slots were shown on the legacy schedule assistant grid view when the fulfilment preferences intervals were used on the resource requirement record.
+- Incomplete resource available time slots were shown on the legacy schedule assistant grid view when the fulfillment preferences intervals were used on the resource requirement record.
 This issue is now fixed, and the complete resource available timeslots are shown.
 - When quick book is enabled and used, the resource available time slots would respect the "Book based on" setting on the default schedule board settings and will show the resource available timeslots based on value chose for **Book based on** - **Estimated arrival time** or **Start Time**.

 ## Version 3.12.32.1